utsav87589/California-Housing/readme.md

 ### Day 3 update

--featured enginerring finished, clean copy for tree made -copy for the distamce based algo half done
+-featured enginerring finished, clean copy for tree made -copy for the distance based algo half done

+### Day 4 update

+-copy for the distance based algos done
+-setup for the model testing also done, one already tested(baseline check)